Pat Butcher: 1986–2012

 Pat is given a job at the bookies by the square's crime kingpin Andy Hunter (Michael Higgs) in 2004.
 They develop a rapport, until Pat finds out that Andy has arranged for his employee Paul Trueman (Gary Beadle) to be killed in retribution for attempting to entrap him to the police.
 She is nevertheless surprised when Andy is murdered by his gangland rival Johnny Allen (Billy Murray) in 2005, before later finding out that Andy has left her his house in his will.
 It is at this point that it transpires that Pat and Johnny are old acquaintances, as she used to work for Johnny in the past.
 She immediately suspects him of killing Andy, but Johnny convinces her otherwise and the pair attend Andy's funeral.

 However, Pat eventually learns from Johnny's henchman Jake (Joel Beckett) that in the end Johnny did kill Andy, and has also ordered Jake's brother Danny (Jake Maskall) to murder Sharon's step-brother-turned-husband Dennis Rickman (Nigel Harman).

 Towards the end of 2005, Pat is summoned as a witness for the prosecution at Janine's trial in December that year.
 She is later surprised to see that Frank has returned, and the pair greet each other.
 They later have sex, but Pat soon realises that his primary motive is to convince her to alter her testimony at Janine's trial.
 At first, Pat refuses, to the point where she tells Frank that Janine killed Barry, but eventually relents.
 Afterwards, Frank tells Pat that he will always love her and the two reconcile, before parting ways one last time.

-In February 2006, missing male company, Pat begins flirting with Paul's adopted father Patrick (Rudolph Walker), who is married but unable to resist the chance of a casual fling with Pat.
+In February 2006, missing male company, Pat begins flirting with Paul Trueman's adopted father Patrick (Rudolph Walker), who is married but unable to resist the chance of a casual fling with Pat.
 Soon enough, Patrick's young assistant Stacey Slater (Lacey Turner) sees them together and tells Patrick's wife, Yolande (Angela Wynter) about it; this ends the affair, and causes Yolande to resent Pat as a result.

 In August 2007, Pat discovers that her mother lied about the date of her sister Joan's death.
 She and a kind stranger, Len Harker (Christopher Ellison), break into Joan's care home and learn that Joan died only a few years earlier after marrying a man with Down's syndrome.
 Pat is touched to discover that Joan often spoke of how much she loved her.

 In March 2008, Pat announces she is leaving Walford for Spain, but gets news that Frank has died of throat cancer.
 She is devastated, and despite initial feuding, she and Peggy support each other through Frank's funeral.
 Pat opts to remain in Walford when her granddaughter Bianca Jackson (Patsy Palmer) turns to her for help soon after, moving in with her four children.